Workspace Week

 Computer Set Up

-When working from home or any other location, it is important to adjust your monitor or laptop screen to the correct height to avoid placing unwanted strain on your neck.
+No matter what location you work from, an office, at home, or in any other location, it is important to adjust your monitor or laptop screen to the correct height to avoid placing unwanted strain on your neck.
 If you tilt your head too far up or too far down, this can place a lot of extra stress on your neck and result in neck pain over time.
 Your monitor (or laptop screen) should be placed directly in front of you.
 If you have two monitors, position yourself between them whilst working.

 The most important point to remember is to have your monitor height (or laptop screen) at eye level and approximately one arm’s length away from you10.
 If you need to adjust your monitor or laptop height you can use any solid object, with a wide enough base to prop up your laptop.
 So, get creative!
 You can even have several books piled up on top of each other.